 Clean Air Delivery Rate (CADR) measures a purifier's ability to clean and circulate air throughout a room effectively.
 CADR is measured in Cubic Feet per Minute (or CFM).
 You can think of a CADR rating like horsepower in a car.

 - CADR rating is the #1 metric for determining if a purifier is powerful enough to safely and effectively clean a room.

 - Other important considerations include filter performance and noise levels.

 Does HEPA really capture COVID?
-Yes, but results vary.
+Yes, not all HEPA performs the same